frei480/knowledge-base/io.md

     you should explicitly pass `header=None`.
 Duplicates in this list are not allowed.

-index_col : int, str, sequence of int / str, or False, optional, default `None`
+index_colint, str, sequence of int / str, or False, optional, default `None`

-: Column(s) to use as the row labels of the `DataFrame`, either given
-    as string name or column index.
+Column(s) to use as the row labels of the `DataFrame`, either given as string name or column index.
 If a sequence of int / str is given, a MultiIndex is used.

+Note
-> `index_col=False` can be used to force pandas to *not* use the first column as the index, e.g. when you have a malformed file with delimiters at the end of each line.
+`index_col=False` can be used to force pandas to _not_ use the first column as the index, e.g. when you have a malformed file with delimiters at the end of each line.

 The default value of `None` instructs pandas to guess.
 If the number of fields in the column header row is equal to the number of fields in the body of the data file, then a default index is used.
 If it is larger, then the first columns are used as index so that the remaining number of fields in the body are equal to the number of fields in the header.

 The first row after the header is used to determine the number of columns, which will go into the index.
 If the subsequent rows contain less columns than the first row, they are filled with `NaN`.

 This can be avoided through `usecols`.
 This ensures that the columns are taken as is and the trailing data are ignored.

 **usecols : list-like or callable, default `None`**
 	Return a subset of the columns.
 If list-like, all elements must